XoopsDocs/xnewsletter-tutorial/book/2administration.md

 # 2.0 Administration Menu

-On the xnewsletter dashboard you get a short overview about the functionality and the content of the module.
+On the xnewsletter dashboard you get a short overview about the functionalities and the content of the module.

 ![](admin_en.PNG)

-### Functionality for admins:
+### Functionalities for admins:
 * [Accounts](book/accounts.md)
 * [Categories](book/categories.md)
 * [Subscribers](book/subscribers.md)